MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/AppIntegration.md

 ##  App Responsiveness

-All components's heights are vertically responsive by default.
+All components' heights are vertically responsive by default.
 This means their height will change as the component's theme is configured (see [Theme Doc](Theme.md)).
 However, the component's width cannot fill the width of its Parent by default, so this is a manual process.

 ### Set Up